-- There must not be any physical loop present in the remote port mirroring VLAN. - Spanning Tree must be disabled for the remote port mirroring VLAN. - BPDU mirroring will be disabled by default on all OS6250s. - Source learning must be disabled or overridden on the ports belonging to the remote port mirroring VLAN on the intermediate and destination switches. - On OS6250 switches the QoS redirect feature can be used to override source learning.
+- There must not be any physical loop present in the remote port mirroring VLAN. - Spanning Tree must be disabled for the remote port mirroring VLAN. - BPDU mirroring will be disabled by default. - Source learning must be disabled or overridden on the ports belonging to the remote port mirroring VLAN on the intermediate and destination switches. - The QoS redirect feature can be used to override source learning.